 I voted against authorizing the war in Iraq in 2002 and have been a vocal opponent of the war since before it began.
 Our country sacrificed enormously in this conflict, spending over $729 billion and suffering the loss of 4,409 brave American servicemembers.
 After the failed policies of the last administration, I am proud to see President Obama implementing policies that have removed all U.S. forces from Iraq.
 Our troops did what we sent them to do – now it is time for the Iraqis to take full control of their country’s defenses.

-Over the course of this now two year civil war, the situation in Syria deteriorated, culminating in the use of chemical weapons on innocent civilians.
+Over the course of this now seven year civil war, the situation in Syria deteriorated, culminating in the use of chemical weapons on innocent civilians.

 The use of chemical weapons is deplorable no matter who uses them or why.
 And if these weapons are ever used, there should be a robust, global response to deter these types of atrocities from ever happening again.
 However, any such response, either militarily or otherwise, must be undertaken by the world community working in concert.